Femoroacetabular Impingement (FAI)

 What is hip preservation?

-Hip preservation refers to the use of procedures to protect and maintain the labrum (the cartilage that lines the hip bone to deepen the hip socket) to prolong the natural lifespan of the hip, prevent arthritis of the joint, and avoid or delay hip replacement surgery.
+Hip preservation refers to the use of procedures to protect and maintain the labrum (the cartilage that lines the hip bone to deepen the hip socket) to prolong the natural lifespan of the hip, prevent arthritis of the joint, and to avoid or delay hip replacement surgery.
 FAI predisposes to premature joint degeneration.
 Hip replacement surgery is the treatment for advanced arthritis of the hip.

-Orthopedic surgeon Dr. Jorge Chahla is a hip expert in Chicago, Illinois who specializes in the treatment of hip injuries.
+Orthopedic surgeon Dr. Jorge Chahla is a sports medicine surgeon in Chicago, Illinois who specializes in the treatment of hip injuries.
 He in internationally recognized for his contributions to the field of sports medicine and is a pioneer in novel therapies.
 Dr. Chahla’s focus is on customized and personalized care to meet the needs of each of his patients.
 He uses minimally invasive arthroscopic procedures to preserve the natural joint and reduce recovery time to accelerate his patients’ return to the activities they love.

 At a Glance